luisfurquim/prana/README.md

 ```

-After 8 seconds, the child module will change it a property to "21 + 21".
+After 8 seconds, the child module will change its 'a' property to "21 + 21".
 It will change the template according to the bind using the brace syntax.
 But this will be all the propagation you'll see.
 No propagation of any value will happen to the parent module.